yiisoft/rbac-db/README.md

 The structure of plain SQL files:

-- `pgsql-up` - apply the changes for PostgreSQL driver.
+- `pgsql-up.sql` - apply the changes for PostgreSQL driver.
-- `pgsql-down` - revert the changes for PostgreSQL driver.
+- `pgsql-down.sql` - revert the changes for PostgreSQL driver.

 Plain SQL assumes using default names for all 3 tables (`auth_` prefix is used):